-A few weeks back, we managed to snag an interview with Andrew Bate, CEO of Safely, a startup leveraging data, machine learning and insurance to make the vacation rental experience… well, safer.
+A few weeks back, we managed to snag an interview with Andrew Bate, CEO of Safely, a startup leveraging data, machine learning, and insurance to make the vacation rental experience, and guest screening… well, safer.

 Currently, Andrew and his team are over halfway through MetLife’s 3-month Digital Accelerator, with demo day looming just around the corner.